JaxPlays-Inc/jaxplays.org/content/reviews/2024-07-06-Legally-Blonde.md

 The Greek chorus, consisting of Sarah Perkins as Serena, Samantha Andersen as Margot, and Keeli Bean as Pilar, injects a continuous surge of energy into *Legally Blonde*.
 The trio brings a sense of fun and camaraderie to the production, creating a vibrant and engaging ensemble that elevates the show's overall energy.

+Among the supporting cast of *Legally Blonde*, Amelia Underwood as Brooke and Danielle Gamble as Vivienne stood out with their compelling performances.
+Underwood was particularly impressive, bringing a rock-solid presence to her role.
+Gamble's portrayal of Vivienne was equally excellent, adding a nuanced layer to her character's transformation.
+On the other hand, Alex McClurkin's Warner, while adequate, lacked the depth needed to fully convince as Elle's smarmy ex-boyfriend.
+Jimmy Galaviz’s Callahan was notably less effective; his performance missed the mark in conveying the necessary confidence and authoritative arrogance, leaving his portrayal of the manipulative professor feeling somewhat flat and one-dimensional.

 While the leads and supporting actors in *Legally Blonde* delivered standout performances, the ensemble and band faced challenges that impacted the overall cohesion of the show.
 The ensemble appeared somewhat under-rehearsed, missing cues and singing with noticeable hesitancy, indicating they were just beyond the off-book stage and suggesting a need for additional practice.

 Similarly, the band stumbled out of the gate, struggling with pitch and dynamics, particularly in the horn section.
 However, as the show advanced, the band displayed significant improvement, with their performances becoming more confident and assured.